-Starting with version 18.2.2, the 32-bit version of Xeoma for Windows now has support for cameras that work with the P2P technology.
+Starting with version 18.2.2, the 32-bit version of Xeoma for Windows now has support for cameras that work with the P2P technology with the AEeye server.

 In simple terms, a P2P camera is an IP camera that, thanks to the software inside, can identify and receive remote connections using a unique number (ID number) without using a static IP address or its substitutes (such as DDNS).

 The secret for popularity of P2P-cameras is simple: they were designed to simplify the installation of the IP camera by the end user, even by a non-expert user with no network skills.
 According to statistics, the setup and connection of a P2P camera takes only about 10 minutes.

 A bit of theory: the principle behind P2P cameras

 When a P2P camera is connected to the Internet (via a router or 3G connection), the camera automatically sends a request to a remote server that identifies the camera by its unique ID number.
 To access the camera and view the video, the user needs to install a special application from the developer of the IP camera on their device (computer or mobile devices).
 In this application, the user enters the ID number of the camera (or scans the camera’s QR code to not enter the code manually), and as simply as that they can watch the video from the camera online, view the video archive from the SD card, control the PTZ device and use other functions.
 The server in this case acts as an intermediary connecting the IP camera and the user device directly.

 Quite frequently it turns out that seemingly different cameras are simply an OEM version of the same brand, only with a different name.
 The iOS/Android application usually remains the same though (since cloning of applications in the AppStore is difficult).

 Cons of P2P cameras

 Since P2P is a technology that works inside the same network, the owner of such a camera often gets tied up to the brand that owns the cloud server providing connectivity – usually a chinese one with all that it brings.